Novell: NetWare

 Novell based its network protocol on Xerox Network Systems (XNS), and created its own standards which it named Internetwork Packet Exchange (IPX) and Sequenced Packet Exchange (SPX).
 These protocols were based on a client–server model.
 File and print services ran on the NetWare Core Protocol (NCP) over IPX, as did Routing Information Protocol (RIP) and Service Advertising Protocol (SAP).
-All of these NetWare protocols mapped to various layers of the OSI model.

 Starting in 1987, Novell began selling its own Ethernet-based network adapter cards.
 These included the 8-bit NE1000, and then in 1988, the 16-bit NE2000.
 They priced them lower than cards from competitors such as 3Com, whose card Novell had previously been distributing.
 By 1989, Novell's cards were being sold at a rate of 20,000 per month, aggressively expanding Novell's market presence.
 At that point, Novell transferred the NE1000/NE2000 business to Anthem Electronics, the firm that had actually been making them, but the cards remained branded as Novell products.

 As author James Causey would later write, "NetWare deserves the lion's share of the credit for elevating PC-based local area networks from being cute toys to providing powerful, reliable, and serious network services.
 NetWare was the first Intel-based network operating system to provide a serious alternative to mainframe-based server networks, providing critical reliability and security features needed in the modern enterprise."

 Novell acquired Kanwal Rekhi's company Excelan in 1989; Excelan manufactured smart Ethernet cards and commercialized the Internet protocol TCP/IP, solidifying Novell's presence in these areas.
 The acquisition combined Novell's $281 million in annual revenue with Excelan's $66 million.
 Rekhi became a high-ranking Novell executive, and played an influential strategic and managerial role with the company over the next several years.
 Excelan was based in San Jose, California, and they, along with a couple of prior Novell acquisitions, formed the basis for Novell's presence in Silicon Valley going forward.